arnold-c/reproducible-research/guideline.md

 - find the `sascfg.py` file -- it is currently located in the install location (see above) `[install location]/site-packages/saspy/sascfg.py`.
 To query `pip` for the location of the file, type `pip show saspy`.
 Failing that, this command will search the OS for the file location: `find / -name sascfg.py`
 - edit the file with the correct path the SAS executable and include any options you wish it include in the SAS invocation.
 See examples in this [file](https://Github.com/sassoftware/saspy/blob/master/saspy/sascfg.py)

-### Connecting R with Jupyter
+#### Connecting R with Jupyter

-If you are hoping to make nice documents and reproducible work using `R`, I would highly recommend that you use the `R Markdown` or `R Notebook` through [`RStudio`](https://www.rstudio.com/products/rstudio/download/) application instead.
+If you are hoping to make nice documents and reproducible work using R, I would highly recommend that you use the R Markdown or R Notebook through [RStudio](https://www.rstudio.com/products/rstudio/download/) application instead.
 However, if you would prefer Jupyter, then please read on.

-It is possible to download an `R kernel`, much like for `Stata` and `SAS`, but it can be a bit fickle, so a different approach is described below.
-It is important to note that with this method you are installing a fresh version of `R`, so you will not have access to the packages you have previously installed - you will need to reinstall them in this `R` environment, which could be done within a Jupyter notebook.
+It is possible to download an R kernel, much like for Stata and SAS, but it can be a bit fickle, so a different approach is described below.
+It is important to note that with this method you are installing a fresh version of R, so you will not have access to the packages you have previously installed - you will need to reinstall them in this R environment, which could be done within a Jupyter notebook.

-Open a command prompt (Windows) / terminal (Linux/Mac) and type/copy-paste the following commands, pressing enter after each line
+Open a command prompt (Windows) / terminal (Linux/Mac) and enter the following commands:

 - `conda install r-essentials r-igraph`
 - `Rscript -e 'install.packages("languageserver")'`

-If you would rather install an `R kernel` than a fresh install of `R` within the `anaconda` distribution, you can follow the instructions [here](https://richpauloo.Github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/).
-The advantage of this is that it allows the notebook to access previously installed packages as they are not running off a fresh version of `R`.
+If you would rather install an R kernel than a fresh install of R within the Anaconda distribution, you can follow the instructions [here](https://richpauloo.Github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/).
+The advantage of this is that it allows the notebook to access previously installed packages as they are not running off a fresh version of R.

-### Connecting other kernels

-To see a full list of `kernels` available for Jupyter, along with the appropriate documentation and installation instructions, follow this [link](https://Github.com/jupyter/jupyter/wiki/Jupyter-kernels).

 ### Git and Jupyter

-Unfortunately, `Git` and Jupyter don't always play nicely, so we have to do a few things to try and get around the issues.
+Unfortunately, Git and Jupyter don't always play nicely, so we have to do a few things to try and get around the issues.
 Due to the way the notebooks create and store the outputs from the code, `diffs` become unreadable.
 There are a few ways to get around this.
 The first option is the simplest, but the others provide a little more control over what you see in the `diffs`.

 \****Test out the other options!**\**

 1. Clear all outputs before you save and commit the files.
-That way, `Git` only tracks changes to the input
+That way, Git only tracks changes to the input
 2. [nbdime](https://nbdime.readthedocs.io/en/latest/index.html)
 3. [ReviewNB](https://www.reviewnb.com/)
 4. [Nextjournal](https://nextjournal.com/) is a promising take on notebooks that simplifies the  process of making reproducible research.
 Currently it is only in beta, and for private research, but if it has a free version when it becomes established it would be a good option allowing a 'Google Docs' style of version control